phonegap/phonegap-docs/docs/en/edge/cordova/contacts/ContactError/contactError.md

 ContactError
 ========

-A `ContactError` object is returned to the `contactError` callback when an error occurs.
+A `ContactError` object is passed to the `contactError` callback when an error occurs.

 Properties
 ----------

-- __code:__ One of the predefined error codes listed below.
+- __code__: One of the predefined error codes listed below.

 Constants
 ---------